 During this period where people are feeling exhausted from all the calls; so much so, that the term ‘Zoom fatigue’ has been coined to label this type of tiredness.

-It sounds like a new thing…but for those who are d/Deaf and hard of hearing (and perhaps many others), this feeling is just a normal part of our everyday lives.
+It sounds like a new thing…but for those who are deaf and hard of hearing (and perhaps many others), this feeling is just a normal part of our everyday lives.

 You can watch the video…

 …or read the transcript, which also include links to relevant sources, below.

 You know what’s really trendy right now?
 Working from home.
 I do it all the time.
 I enjoy it, I like it.

 But it seems like more and more people are doing it because it makes sense right now with the pandemic which is annoying, but the pandemic is something that is forcing us to work from home which means that more and more people are doing video calls to everyone, and not just those working from home.

 Even people who are just having a casual night in with the family are having video calls all the time which means that people are using various video calling platforms like Zoom.

 Zoom is very popular, but you know what’s also becoming popular?
 “Zoom fatigue”.
 It’s everywhere.
 People are talking about it.
 The media are just shouting about it (like you can see in the image below).

 “Zoom fatigue – causing brain issues”.